-Maximum nitrate levels of Minnesota Community Water SystemsPercent of tested systems by maximum nitrate concentration
+Maximum nitrate levels of Minnesota community water systems

 The chart above shows the percent of systems by annual maximum concentration.
 A system may have a number of different wells and treatment processes which result in entry points to the distribution system with different nitrate levels.
 In this case, the maximum value reflects the highest concentration in any single sample from any entry point, prior to any blending of water.
 The level of nitrate in blended water that ultimately reaches the consumer's tap may be lower because of dilution from other entry points with lower levels of nitrate.

 Note that the estimates of the number of people served by each system are rough calculations periodically updated by water system managers.

 Population served by community water system mean nitrate concentration, 2022

 |0 - 3||870||4,384,915||96.0%|

 What can be done about nitrate in drinking water?

 All community water systems test for nitrate and ensure levels meet the EPA standard.
 If a system’s nitrate level exceeds the standard, the system notifies customers and makes changes to reduce the level.

 You can find the level of nitrate your community water system detected by reading their Water Quality Report (also known as a Consumer Confidence Report [CCR]).
 Call your community water system to get a copy of your CCR, or find it online at Search for Your Consumer Confidence Report (CCR).
 If you want to find the level of nitrate for a place besides your home, contact the water system serving that location.